BiblioTrack/bibliotrack-api/README.md

 # bibliotrack-api
-REST API for bibliotrack

 # Node.js Application

-This is a simple Node.js application that demonstrates [briefly describe what your application does or its purpose].
+This is a simple Node.js application that demonstrates REST API for BiblioTrack app.

 ## Installation